NEONScience/NEON-Data-Skills/tutorials/R/R-skills/Colorado-floods-data-visualization/NEON-Boulder-Flood-LiDAR-in-R/NEON-Boulder-Flood-LiDAR-in-R.md

     # the extent we are working on.

     DTM_pre_slope <- terrain(DTM_pre, opt="slope",units = "radians")

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'terrain': object 'DTM_pre' not found

     DTM_pre_aspect <- terrain(DTM_pre, opt ="aspect", units = "radians")

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'terrain': object 'DTM_pre' not found

     DTM_pre_hillshade <- hillShade(DTM_pre_slope, DTM_pre_aspect)

-    ## Error in compareRaster(slope, aspect): object 'DTM_pre_slope' not found

     DTM_post_slope <- terrain(DTM_post, opt="slope",units = "radians")

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'terrain': object 'DTM_post' not found

     DTM_post_aspect <- terrain(DTM_post, opt ="aspect", units = "radians")

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'terrain': object 'DTM_post' not found

     DTM_post_hillshade <- hillShade(DTM_post_slope, DTM_post_aspect)

-    ## Error in compareRaster(slope, aspect): object 'DTM_post_slope' not found

 Now we can plot the raster objects (DTM & hillshade) together by using `add=TRUE` when plotting the second plot.
 To be able to see the first (hillshade) plot,